 AA is committed to providing a community of adult Jewish learning.
 We believe adult learning fosters a lifelong commitment to personal spiritual growth, expanding Jewish intellectual society, passing Jewish literacy, and learning from generation to generation.
 Torah Study sessions are facilitated by congregant volunteers who lead lively discussions.
-For the last four weeks of the Hebrew year, we offer Vacation Bible Shul (VBS) in place of the normal Torah Study sessions.
+For four weeks towards the end of the Hebrew year, we offer Vacation Bible Shul (VBS) in place of the normal Torah Study sessions.
 For more information, contact Andy Zangwill at email@example.com.

 Torah Study Schedule 5779

 |8/25/18||Ki Tetze||Joe Citron|